 Itinerary for the One Day Tour to Constanta

 Bucharest – Constanta – Mamaia – Bucharest

-First part it will be driving on the highway to Constanta, crossing the bridge over the Danube (the first bridge was built in 1895 by the Romanian engineer Anghel Saligny during the King Carol I).
-Also we will pass the Nuclear Power Plant built by a Canadian Company starting with the beginning of 1978.
-After 3 hours of driving we will reach Constanta where we head to the Historical Center.
+First part it will be driving on the highway to Constanta, crossing the bridge over the Danube (the first bridge was built in 1895 by the Romanian engineer Anghel Saligny during King Carol I).
+Also, we will pass the Nuclear Power Plant made by a Canadian Company starting with the beginning of 1978.
+After 3 hours of driving, we will reach Constanta where we head to the Historical Center.